Fatahillah

 Fatahillah, Fadhillah Khan, or Falatehan (Portuguese writing) was a commander of the Sultanate of Demak who is known for leading the conquest of Sunda Kelapa in 1527 and changing its name to Jayakarta.
 The conquest of Sunda Kelapa was one of his missions to spread Islam to West Java.
-He is widely recognized a national hero in Indonesia.
+He is widely recognized as a national hero in Indonesia.

 Fatahillah Square in Jakarta and the Indonesian Navy ship KRI Fatahillah (361) were named after him.

 Family background

 There are several opinions on the origin of Fatahillah.
-According to H. J. de Graaf, Fatahillah came from the Samudera Pasai Sultanate in what is now North Aceh Regency, who then left the region after the Portuguese capture of Malacca in 1511.
-Fatahillah went to Mecca, then to the Demak Sultanate in Java during the reign of Sultan Trenggana.
+According to H. J. de Graaf, Fatahillah came from the Samudera Pasai Sultanate in what is now North Aceh Regency and then left the region after the Portuguese capture of Malacca in 1511.
+Fatahillah went to Mecca, and then to the Demak Sultanate in Java during the reign of Sultan Trenggana.

-There is another theory which states says Fatahillah was the son of the king of Mecca who married the royal princess of Pakuan Pajajaran, capital of the Sunda Kingdom.
-Another opinion mentions of his birth being in 1448 to Sultan Syarif Abdullah Maulana Huda, an Egyptian ruler of Banu Hashim descendent from Palestine, with Nyai Rara Santang, daughter of the king of Pakuan Pajajaran, Raden Manah Rasa.
+There is another theory states says Fatahillah was the son of the king of Mecca who married the royal princess of Pakuan Pajajaran, the capital of the Sunda Kingdom.
+Another opinion mentions his birth being in 1448 to Sultan Syarif Abdullah Maulana Huda, an Egyptian ruler of Banu Hashim descendent from Palestine, with Nyai Rara Santang, daughter of the king of Pakuan Pajajaran, Raden Manah Rasa.
 There are historical sources that say he was born in Central Asia, perhaps Samarqand, studied in Baghdad, and devoted himself to the Ottoman Empire, before joining the Demak Sultanate.

+Later, some of Ba'alawi claimed Sunan Gunung Jati or Fatahillah as part of their Clan.
+This claim is debunked by the descendants of the Sunan Gunung Jati.